SamMcKeown/SQL/README.md

 # SQL
-A repo for all things SQL
+A repo for all things SQL.